kgdunn/pid-book/process-monitoring/process-monitoring-exercises.rst

 	..
 Advanced question

 	The carbon dioxide measurement is available from a `gas-fired furnace <http://datasets.connectmv.com/info/gas-furnace>`_.
-These data are from phase I operation.
+These data are from phase 1 operation.

 	#.
-Calculate the Shewhart chart upper and lower control limits that you would use during phase II with a subgroup size of :math:`n=6`.
+Calculate the Shewhart chart upper and lower control limits that you would use during phase 2 with a subgroup size of :math:`n=6`.
 	#.
 Is this a useful monitoring chart?
 What is going in this data?
 	#.
 How can you fix the problem?